 - Any declaration of intent (such as notices or other information) and any correspondence may be sent by letter post, or email.
 All information and notices issued by the Service Provider can be addressed to the Client through electronic communication channels, in particular via the customer panel or by email to the email address stipulated by the Client.
 The Client agrees that invoices will be provided via email only.
 Should the Client request that an invoice be sent by post, the Service Provider shall be entitled to demand an appropriate fee for each invoice sent.

 - Place of performance is Hanau am Main, Federal Republic of Germany.
 Exclusive place of jurisdiction for claims arising from the contractual relationship between the parties (including actions filed under the summary proceedings based on bills of exchange, promissory notes and checks as well as proceedings restricted to documentary evidence and all disputes between the parties relating to the completion, performance and termination of the contract) shall be Hanau am Main, providing that the Client is a registered merchant, legal entity as defined by public law or a special fund under public law.
 This also applies to court orders for payment procedure as well as to persons who do not have a general place of jurisdiction in Germany, as well as to persons who have moved their domicile or habitual residence abroad after the conclusion of the contract or whose domicile or habitual residence is unknown at the time the action is brought.
 The Service Provider is entitled to bring a lawsuit at the legal place of jurisdiction.

-- The contractual relationship between the contractual parties shall be exclusively subject to German lawwith the exclusion of the regulations of private international law and unified United Nations Convention on Contracts for the International Sale of Goods (CISG).
+- The contractual relationship between the contractual parties shall be exclusively subject to German law with the exclusion of the regulations of private international law and unified United Nations Convention on Contracts for the International Sale of Goods (CISG).

 - Should any provision of this agreement be or prove to be invalid, this shall have no effect on the validity of the remaining provisions.
 An invalid provision shall be replaced with one that accords with or at least approximates the intended purpose of the agreement that the parties would have agreed to for the purposes of realizing the given commercial purpose of the agreement had they been aware that the original provision was invalid.
 The same shall apply to any loopholes.

 - The European Commission's online dispute resolution platform is available at: http://ec.europa.eu/consumers/odr.
 The Service Provider does not take part on a dispute resolution in front of a consumer arbitration board.